How Winter Conditions Can Affect Your Exhaust System

 The exhaust system and muffler are typically mounted on the bottom rear of most vehicles.
 At any time, especially during winter driving conditions, these can be damaged by potholes, large bumps, as well as debris in the road such as ice chunks.
 Driving on frequent short trips is the worst thing you can do for your exhaust system in the cold weather.

 When it is cold outside, the first 20 minutes of your drive are hardest on your car while it is warming up.
-When it’s wet out from snow, if your car doesn’t have time to warm up enough, the collected water vapor can’t burn off.
+When it’s wet out from snow, if your car doesn’t have time to warm up enough, the collected water vapour can’t burn off.
 The salt that is sprayed on roads can also gather, along with the water underneath your car.
 Once your car sits turned off, these will corrode the exposed parts, causing your system harm and any moisture inside the muffler will rust.
 When the weather is nice, wash your car to get rid of all the salt and road grime.

-Water inside your exhaust system will combine with sulfur from the exhaust, creating corrosive acids that damage the metal of each part.
+Water inside your exhaust system will combine with sulphur from the exhaust, creating corrosive acids that damage the metal of each part.
 It may be difficult to detect an exhaust leak that can develop in several parts of your system, including the muffler where holes can develop, pipes that may become cracked, or hangars that can be broken, all leading to required repairs.

 Muffler and Exhaust Repair